bright/new-www/content/blog/it-recruiter-what-you-should-know-at-the-beginning-of-your-career.md

 ---
 author: agata-m
 tags:
-  - inspiration
+  - recruitment
-  - IT recruitment
+  - bright insights
 date: 2023-02-08T10:33:01.105Z
 meaningfullyUpdatedAt: 2023-02-08T10:33:02.140Z
 title: IT Recruiter – What You Should Know at the Beginning of Your Career